simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 > Note that there are no settings for compression shown for this table - the data will not be compressed.

-Nack to Spark for the next bit...
+Back to Spark for the next bit...

 <h2>Change DataFrame Columns To Lower Case</h2>